AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/excel-dev/use-excel.md

 ## Step 2 – Retrieve the token

-The token is the pass you use to connect to OCS, send requests, and get responses.
+The token is the pass you use to connect to AVEVA Data Hub, send requests, and get responses.
 It is passed with every request you send.

 Use the following PowerShell example to write a small app to retrieve a token.
 Substitute your client Id and secret for `XXX` and `YYY` in the first two lines: